Have the bests summer story and don't miss out on the lighthouse experience.

 The lighthouse Struga stands proudly on the edge of a 70m huge vertical cliff that reigns above the open sea.
-It's a memory and a selfie change you don't want to miss.
+It's memory and a selfie change you don't want to miss.
 The lighthouse offers accommodation for 14 people divided into four apartments.
 Here, bellow the lighthouses feet, also lies the birthplace of the biggest coral tree ever to be dug from the sea.

 Of all the famous people visiting Lastovo, the best story definitely holds the billionaire Bill Gates himself.
 He and his wife had some of the best fish in this lighthouse and they did it without ever telling anyone who they were.
 The lighthouse keeper that was also a chef at the moment served them the fish he caught that morning with the traditional tomato pasta.
 When later on locals who recognized them asked the chef if he knew who he served the fish to he had no idea but even when finding out about it, the guy wasn't that much amazed.
 He said he served him the best fish he had like he always does, no matter who the guest is.

-While Gates was dinning his bodyguards surrounded the lighthouse.
+While Gates was dining his bodyguards surrounded the lighthouse.
 Later on, local ladies said that they were pretty shocked seeing some weird man hiding in the bushes cause they never had such a scene on their island and when they heard the explanation of who those men were, they laughed and said that is ridiculous because no one needs protection on Lastovo and everyone is safe on their island.

 To conclude, when you get back home, you will honestly have to lie about visiting Lastovo and the lighthouse Struga if you miss it.